yangcas/yangcas.github.io/_pages/cv.md

 I also earned a M.Eng. in Software Engineering from Beihang University in 2016, and a B.Eng. in Microelectronics from Anhui University in 2012.</p>

-<p>I am always seeking <strong>new opportunities and collaborations</strong> that allow me to explore and expand the boundaries of physics-informed and data-driven multimodal technologies.
+<p>I am always seeking <strong>new opportunities and collaborations</strong> that allow me to explore and expand the boundaries of multimodal technologies.
 I welcome partnerships that bridge research, innovation, and real-world impact.</p>